 Schiff's Woodland Theater, 339 Pleasant Valley Road, Mendham, NJ

-Welcome to our 8th annual Environmental Film Festival!
-A true community event, the festival allows us to show some inspiring environmental films, serve as a venue for community gathering, and promote discussion of environmental issues, and thanks to the generous support of our sponsors recognized below has bloomed into a fundraiser for the Schiff Natural Lands Trust.
+Welcome to Schiff’s 9th annual Environmental Film Festival!
+A true community event, the festival allows us to show some inspiring environmental films, serve as a venue for community gathering, and promote discussion of environmental issues.
+Thanks to the generous support of our sponsors, recognized below, this event has recently bloomed into a fundraiser for the Schiff Natural Lands Trust.
 We thank all of our past attendees and sponsors.

-The Woodbadge Lodge is transformed into a wonderful woodland theatre.
-Attendees may arrive on foot by enjoying a gentle 20-minute hike on the red trail from our Nature Center.
-The trails will be marked for self-guided hikes.
+The night of the festival, Woodbadge Lodge is transformed into a wonderful Woodland Theatre.
+Attendees may arrive to the Woodland Theatre on foot by enjoying a gentle self guided hike on the red trail from our Nature Center.
 Others may enjoy a hayride from the Nature Center at 6 and 6:30 pm.